SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 I play a minor role in this ecosystem but I've thought about it for a while, so I'll humbly add some advice for OSS creators in case it helps (many are already doing lots of these things)

-* Ask for financial support when you need it.
+* Ask for financial support when you need/want it.
 * Have an amount / goal in mind if possible.
 This is often easier to help rally a community to support.
 * Build avenues for understanding who your larger / profitable users are, and lobby them (or work with the larger community to lobby them) on how to create OSS Sustainability funds, etc. We should have a better community system to do this.
 * If you're considering a system to drive financial support, think about how to help your audience feel less defensive.
 This typically means finding ways to pull people into these changes rather than push changes onto them, especially changes that add extra work or result in them feeling defensive or suspicious.
 For any changes that could have those imapcts, over-communicate about it in several forms of media (tweets, blog, pinned GitHub issue, release notes) across a period of time prior to enacting the change.